-What inspired you to start Future of fashion academy?
+What inspired you to start the Future of fashion academy?

-What was the biggest influence for your love of fashion?
+What was the biggest influence on your love of fashion?

-The expression of freedom and particularly working with kids because they have no inhibitions and design things that only a youth could think of or if a designer thought of it they would probably be to afraid to exhibit.
+The expression of freedom and particularly working with kids because they have no inhibitions and design things that only youth could think of or if a designer thought of it they would probably be too afraid to exhibit.

-What is your favourite part of being the tutor of future of fashion?
+What is your favorite part of being the tutor of future of fashion?

-The individuality of each pupil and also the fact that we do a lot of things outside creativity like radio interviews, TV , media driven events and runway shows but.
-Most of all seeing the most shy and timid pupil display amazing confidence at the end of the workshops.
+The individuality of each pupil and also the fact that we do a lot of things outside creativity like radio interviews, TV , media-driven events and runway shows but.
+Most of all seeing the shyest and timid pupil display amazing confidence at the end of the workshops.

-What do you want to reach with future of fashion academy?
+What do you want to reach with the future of fashion academy?

-The main aim is to give young people a creative outlet to express themselves, often in schools art and textiles is not seen as important and resources are becoming minimal often due to budget and although this is understandable I think it’s important for youngsters to have a creative release.
+The main aim is to give young people a creative outlet to express themselves, often in schools art and textiles are not seen as important and resources are becoming minimal often due to budget and although this is understandable I think it’s important for youngsters to have a creative release.
 I know a lot of my pupils envisage themselves as designers, stylists, fashion photographers and such and I’m sure this will help them progress within the fashion world but a lot just do the workshops because they enjoy them.
-The ultimate vision is not to create an academy of designers but to offer pupils confidence building opportunities which will hopefully become benifical when they go to enrol into higher education or the job market.
+The ultimate vision is not to create an academy of designers but to offer pupils confidence-building opportunities which will hopefully become beneficial when they go to enroll into higher education or the job market.

 What do you want to achieve in the future with future of fashion academy?

-To know more about the organisation please visit: Future of Fashion
+To know more about the organization please visit: Future of Fashion